-Potential: Restoration Potential
+Potential: restoration potential

-The Environment Agency (Environment Agency, 2020) forecasted restoration potential for seagrasses in England, this map shows the area where seagrass could colonise/recolonise based on salinity, wave exposure and bathymetry.
-The range of the Isles of Scilly seagrass beds are already extensive, as the map shows the area for potential restoration is limited to a small area on the south east of St. Mary's.
-This is a 0.16% increase on the current distribution of seagrass within the SAC, the associated impact on ecosystem services are outlined in Table 6.
+The Environment Agency (Environment Agency, 2020) forecasted restoration potential for seagrasses in England, Figure 7 shows the area where seagrass could colonise/recolonise based on salinity, wave exposure and bathymetry.
+The range of the Isles of Scilly seagrass beds are already extensive, Figure 7A shows the area for potential restoration is limited to a small area on the south east of St. Mary's.
+This is a 0.16% increase on the current distribution of seagrass within the SAC (Figure 7B), the associated impact on ecosystem services are outlined in Table 6.